miguelriosoliveira/my-setup/vscode.md

     // If true, will use single instead of double quotes "prettier.singleQuote": true,
     /*
+    ESLINT
+    */
+    // Turns auto fix on save on or off.
+    "eslint.autoFixOnSave": true,
+    /*
     WORKBENCH
     */
     // Controls the sizing of editor tabs.
 Set to 'fit' to keep tabs always large enough to show the full editor label.
 Set to 'shrink' to allow tabs to get smaller when the available space is not enough to show all tabs at once.